 Be constructive: Focus on the future

-Want to do an efficient post-mortem?
+Want to do an efficient debrief?
 Meet for no more than an hour.
 Have a detail-oriented person take notes while a good speaker facilitates.

 Focus on being constructive.
 Yes, people made mistakes, but get them logged and move on.
 Blaming people can feel good in the short-term but it doesn’t really help anything.

-Being a smart digital marketing agency owner isn’t about never making mistakes.
+Being a smart agency owner isn’t about never making mistakes.
 It’s about learning from them and getting better.

 What do you do with the info you collect?

-Half the benefit to doing a post-mortem is getting things out in the open.
+Half the benefit to doing a debrief is getting things out in the open.
 But once you’ve got the info… now what?

-Different agencies track post-mortem results in different ways—some prefer Google Docs, other prefer Evernote, and others add lessons to an internal wiki.
+Different agencies track debrief results in different ways—some prefer Google Docs, other prefer Evernote, and others add lessons to an internal wiki or other knowledge base.
 The key is to find an approach that works for you, and that lets you use the information in the future.

 What about projects we already finished?

-You might go back and do a post-mortem for projects that ended in the past month.
-But it can be overwhelming to think about needing to do post-mortems on a backlog of 20 finished projects.
+You might go back and do a debriefs for projects that ended in the past month.
+But it can be overwhelming to think about needing to do debriefs on a backlog of 20 finished projects.

 My recommendation?
-Declare a “post-mortem backruptcy” on any projects that ended more than a month ago.
+Declare a “post-mortem bankruptcy” on any projects that ended more than a month ago.
 They’re past.
 Move on.
 Focus on future debriefs, instead of worrying about the ones you didn’t do.